tracycharles108/actuarial-2022casecomp/README.md

 The 2022 Case Competition prompt was a reserving analysis task and a presentation on CAT reserving, written by Liberty Mutual.

-Our team, Team 11, consisted of 4 then-sophomores: June Tsay, Minju Kim, Shannon Leo, Tracy Charles.
+Our team, Team 11, consisted of Tracy Charles, Minju Kim, Shannon Leo, June Tsay (alphabetical order).

 We prepared a presentation, a reserving analysis workbook, and a written executive summary.
 In the first round, we did a live presentation in front of BAS officers, then did the same in front of actuarial professionals in the final round.